 The hyperbole thesis

 Full disclosure: I approached this subject very friendly to our authors’ thesis.
 Following the publication of Paul Copan’s Is God a Moral Monster? and a lengthy treatment of the subject from Matthew Flannagan over at the M and M blog (I have not read the chapter that Copan and Flannagan wrote together for Holy War in the Bible: Christian Morality and an Old Testament Problem), I have gone on the record in a number of places when speaking publicly in support of their approach to the “genocide texts,” although I had not looked much at the issue for myself.
-At this point, however, having made a point of looking more closely at the question, I would describe myself as sceptical of their thesis that these passages are best understood as hyperbole and that the sort of mass killings that people raise concerns about are not really enjoined upon Israel by Yahweh in the Hebrew Scripture.
+At this point, however, having made a point of looking more closely at the question, I would describe myself as sceptical of their thesis that these passages are best understood as hyperbole, so that the sort of mass killings that people raise concerns about are not really commanded by Yahweh in the Hebrew Scripture.
 It currently looks to me as though they are.
 I have by no means ruled out the possibility that our authors are correct and certainly have no objection to being persuaded, but I cannot in good conscience commend their thesis any longer – although I absolutely commend to everyone a careful examination of their arguments.

 My overall assessment of the way that Copan and Flannagan handle the problem passages via hyperbole is something like this: “That might seem plausible on some individual occasions, but other times not so much.
 And if it clearly doesn’t work on some occasions, the similarities between the cases are strong enough to make me wonder whether your explanation is the right one even in cases where it seems possible.”